Reuse your features: unifying retrieval and feature-metric alignment: RELATED WORK

-\textbf{Unified approaches} trying to join the local and global descriptor extraction into a single system can be found in the literature.
-DELG \cite{cao2020unifying} obtains the GeM global descriptor provided by \cite{radenovic2018fine} and applies an attention mechanism \cite{noh2017large} to obtain a descriptor that reranks the initial retrieval candidates.
+\textbf{Unified approaches} try to join the local and global descriptor extraction into a single system.
+DELG \cite{cao2020unifying} obtains a GeM global descriptor \cite{radenovic2018fine} and applies an attention mechanism \cite{noh2017large} to obtain local descriptors for re-ranking the initial candidates.
 HF-Net \cite{sarlin2019coarse} proposed a distillation framework in a teacher-student approach to learn from NetVLAD \cite{arandjelovic2016netvlad} and SuperPoint \cite{detone2018superpoint}, being able to perform retrieval and camera localization.
 UR2KiD \cite{yang2020ur2kid} also performs retrieval and matching, with the benefit of being trained only with image labels.
 S2DHM \cite{germain2019sparse} uses an encoder pretrained for retrieval to perform re-ranking and extract an initial pose under challenging conditions.
-We use the ideas of S2DHM but applying them to a networks trained in a generic retrieval datasets (SfM120k \cite{radenovic2018fine}).
+We use the ideas of S2DHM but applying them to networks trained in generic retrieval datasets (SfM120k \cite{radenovic2018fine}, MSLS \cite{warburg2020mapillary}).
 Besides, differently from them, our work unifies the tasks of image retrieval, local matching and feature-metric image alignment, introducing, to the best of our knowledge, the first system to combine them in the same network.